Security-Onion-Solutions/securityonion-docs/suricata.rst

 - compression: Set to ``none`` to disable compression.
 Set to ``lz4`` to enable lz4 compression but note that this requires more CPU cycles.
 - lz4-level: lz4 compression level of PCAP files.
 Set to ``0`` for no compression.
 Set to ``16`` for maximum compression.
 - maxsize: Maximum size in GB for total disk usage of all PCAP files written by Suricata.
+If you originally installed version 2.4.60 or newer, then this value should have been set based on a percentage of your disk space.
+If you originally installed a version older than 2.4.60, then this value should have been set to ``25`` by default.
+You may need to adjust this value based on your disk space and desired pcap retention.
 - filesize: Maximum file size for individual PCAP files written by Suricata.
 Increasing this number could improve write performance at the expense of pcap retrieval time.
 - use-stream-depth: Set to ``no`` to ignore the stream depth and capture the entire flow.
 Set to ``yes`` to truncate the flow based on the stream depth.